Four Weddings and a Funeral: Plot

-At the wedding of Angus and Laura in Somerset, the perpetually late best man Charles, his flatmate Scarlett, his aristocratic friend Fiona and her brother Tom, Gareth and his partner Matthew, and Charles's deaf brother David, all gather.
-All are unmarried.
-At the reception, Charles meets Carrie, an American woman working in England.
-They spend the night together.
-In the morning, Carrie, who is returning to the U.S., laments that they may have "missed a great opportunity".
+Perpetually late Charles, along with his flat mate Scarlett, deaf brother David, aristocratic friend Fiona and her brother Tom, Gareth and his partner Matthew all arrive at the wedding of Angus and Laura in Somerset, where Charles is best man.
+At the reception he meets Carrie, an American woman working in England, and the two spend the night together.
+Carrie returns to the U.S. the next day, lamenting they may have "missed a great opportunity".
+Two more of their friends, Bernard and Lydia, meet at the wedding and get married in London three months later, presided over by newly-ordained Father Gerald.

-Three months later, at the London wedding of Bernard and Lydia, Tom is the best man.
-At the reception, Charles runs into Carrie, who has returned to the UK.
-With Carrie is Hamish, her older, wealthy Scottish fiancé.
-Meanwhile, a pretty young woman, Serena, is attracted to David.

-During the reception, Charles is humiliated by several ex-girlfriends, including the distraught Henrietta, who claims Charles is a "serial monogamist" fearful of commitment.
-Charles retreats to an empty hotel suite and notices Carrie and Hamish departing by taxi, though Carrie returns to the reception shortly after; she and Charles spend a second night together.
+At the reception, while David is approached by a young woman, Serena, who is interested in him but unable to communicate in British Sign Language, and Charles encounters Carrie again, who this time is with her older, wealthy Scottish fiancée Hamish.
+He is also humiliated by several ex-girlfriends, including the distraught Henrietta, who claims Charles is a "serial monogamist" fearful of commitment.
+Charles retreats to an empty hotel suite and is visited by Carrie, and the two spend a second night together.

-A month later, Charles receives an invitation to Carrie and Hamish's wedding.
-Charles runs into Carrie while searching for a wedding gift.
-He then helps Carrie choose a wedding dress.
-After, Charles awkwardly confesses he loves her, which Carrie gently rebuffs.

-A month later, Charles and his friends attend Carrie and Hamish's wedding.
-Scarlett meets Chester, a Texan, at the reception.
-Henrietta introduces her new boyfriend to Charles.
-Fiona, aware of Charles's unhappiness over Carrie, admits she loves him.
-Charles, though sympathetic, does not reciprocate her feelings.
-During Hamish's speech, Gareth suffers a fatal heart attack.
+A month later, Charles receives an invitation to Carrie and Hamish's wedding and goes in search of a wedding gift when he runs into Carrie and offers to help her choose a wedding dress.
+Before they part ways, Charles awkwardly confesses to Carrie that he loves her and is gently rebuffed.
+Charles and his friends attend Carrie's wedding, where Scarlett meets Chester, a Texan, and Henrietta introduces Charles to her new boyfriend at the reception.
+Fiona accidentally reveals she has long had feelings for Charles, but accepts they are not reciprocated, though Charles expresses sympathy for her.